-Equity Compensation Plan grants for the NEOs for 2020 until August 2020.
-The GCN Committee included several key financial metrics as the principal component of the REIT's Equity Compensation Plan targets for the NEOs for 2020 and, importantly, included key metrics related to management's effective oversight and management of the impact of COVID-19 on the REIT's business and tenants, including an increased focus on capital management.
+In early 2022, the GCN Committee met to consider the short-term and long-term Equity Incentive Plan targets and grants for the NEOs for 2022.
+The GCN Committee included several key financial metrics as the principal component of the REIT's Equity Incentive Plan targets for the NEOs for 2022, as well as ESG and capital management.
 The GCN Committee also included a qualitative (or discretionary) component in order to make adjustments to ensure that Equity Incentive Plan awards appropriately compensate for individual performance.
-The GCN Committee determined that discretionary targets would include elements that the REIT could continue to leverage in order to drive performance for years to come, including a focus on continuing to develop robust relationships with various automotive dealership groups while maintaining a strong relationship with Dilawri, as well as strengthening the REIT's industry and capital markets relationships and implementing a management succession plan.
+The GCN Committee determined that discretionary targets would include elements that the REIT could continue to leverage in order to drive performance for years to come, including the adoption of a formal long-term strategic plan, investor engagement and a continued focus on tenant relationships, including with Dilawri.

-The following table sets forth the performance measures and weightings at target that were used in determining the Equity Incentive Plan awards for the NEOs for 2020:
+The following table sets forth the performance measures and weightings at target that were used in determining the Equity Incentive Plan awards for the NEOs for 2022: